2024–2025 SAG-AFTRA video game strike: Strike actions

-On July 25, 2024, SAG-AFTRA president Fran Drescher and chief negotiator Duncan Crabtree-Ireland stated that SAG-AFTRA would go on strike against major video game publishers.
-Crabtree-Ireland affirmed that the strike would become effective on July 26, 2024, saying, “The justification that the video game bargaining group is articulating is designed to try and sound good to the public, to provide cover for creating a repository of actors and performances that they can use without informed consent or fair compensation, especially targeting actors who don’t have the individual leverage to block them."
+On July 25, 2024, SAG-AFTRA president Fran Drescher and chief negotiator Duncan Crabtree-Ireland announced that SAG-AFTRA would go on strike against major video game publishers.
+Crabtree-Ireland affirmed that the strike would become effective on July 26, 2024, saying, "The justification that the video game bargaining group is articulating is designed to try and sound good to the public, to provide cover for creating a repository of actors and performances that they can use without informed consent or fair compensation, especially targeting actors who don't have the individual leverage to block them."
 Roughly 2,600 people employed in the video game industry in voice acting, motion capture and other work would then go on strike.

 On September 24, 2024, SAG-AFTRA called for a strike against League of Legends after accusing Formosa Interactive, who contribute post-production audio work to the game, of making an effort to evade the strike.
 According to SAG-AFTRA, Formosa Entertainment "secretly transferred an unrelated title to a shell company and sent out casting notices for 'non-union' talent only."
 SAG-AFTRA's interactive negotiating committee would unanimously vote to file an unfair labor practice charge against Formosa Interactive with the National Labor Relations Board.
 Part of this charge called for a strike against League of Legends.
 In response, Formosa released a statement stating that it has denied the allegations and has not acted in any way to undermine employee or union rights.
-However, Riot Games, the developer and publisher of League of Legends, also released a statement stating that they have only instructed Formosa Interactive to engage with US union performers and that SAG-AFTRA's press release relates that cancelling a game or hiring non-union talent are related to a game not developed and/or published by them, stating that "we’ve never asked Formosa to cancel a game that we've registered."
+However, Riot Games, the developer and publisher of League of Legends, also released a statement stating that they have only instructed Formosa Interactive to engage with US union performers and that SAG-AFTRA's press release relates that cancelling a game or hiring non-union talent are related to a game not developed and/or published by them, stating that "we've never asked Formosa to cancel a game that we've registered."

-On May 19, 2025, SAG-AFTRA filed an unfair labor practice charge on Llama Productions, a subsidiary of Epic Games, alleging the company replaced actors’ work by using artificial intelligence to generate Darth Vader's voice in Fortnite without notice.
+On May 19, 2025, SAG-AFTRA filed an unfair labor practice charge on Llama Productions, a subsidiary of Epic Games, alleging the company replaced actors' work by using artificial intelligence to generate Darth Vader's voice in Fortnite without notice.